REGOVAR/ServerConfiguration/README.md

 Edit `/srv/salt/monitoring/smartd.conf` to make sure all fixed storage devices like /dev/sda (not the removable devices and not the partitions like /dev/sda*1*) of the computer are listed in it.
 Use `lsblk -p` to list all the storage devices of the computer.
 Do the same in `/srv/salt/monitoring/init.sls`, for the line above smartctl.

-### Network configuration

-Check if `/srv/salt/network/interfaces` matches your network interfaces.

-### Users configuration

-Change `/srv/salt/users/init.sls` to specify the users you want on the computer.
-For more information, we invite you to visit the [SaltStack documentation](https://docs.saltstack.com/en/latest/ref/states/all/salt.states.user.html).

 ### SSH configuration (optional)